divanvisagie/arcanaeum/README.md

 # Arcanaeum

 Arcanaeum will analyse your Skyrim save games to determine which mods you used for that save.
+### Future Plans

+- Automatic download and application of mods
+- Automatic fixing of common problems like resolution management for ultrawide monitors

 ![Screenshot of Application](docs/screenshot.png)